-First, it is ingrained into the way our brain works.
+1. Change interrupts the way our brain works.
 Our brains develop pathways (sometimes referred to as muscle memory) as a way of reducing the number of calories it has to burn.
 Yes, thinking can produce smoke that comes out of one’s ears – lol.
 In our daily lives, this is what is characterized as habits.
 Most of us have had the experience of driving home and not remembering the drive.
 This is a great illustration of how a habit works.
 It reduces our need for conscious thought.
 Most of our actions are driven by habit so when you ask someone to change they find it difficult and subconsciously want to resist.

-Second, change is inconvenient.
+2. Change is inconvenient.
 From an employee’s perspective, they have mastered an existing process or technology to the degree that they can focus on doing their job, which is where they get a key source of satisfaction.
 Change is viewed as a setback because the employee must relearn the landscape of a new environment, new process or new software.
 Therefore, this change becomes a source of temporary frustration.

-Second step: Make the learning experience relevant, easy and convenient.
-Microlearning is a great methodology to use when combined with simple reward/recognition outcome.
+Second step: Make the learning experience relevant, easy, and convenient.
+Microlearning is a great methodology to use when combined with a simple reward/recognition outcome.
 It is also important to understand how the brain receives and recalls information so you can avoid a problem referred to by psychologists as “memory decay.”
 Studies on memory decay demonstrate that we forget 70-90% of what we are taught within a few short weeks.
 I recommend that you read the book Make it Stick.

 Find out more about the Challenges that CEO’s Face When Accelerating Change.
 Download the Buyer’s Guide for FASTER Change Adoption Now.